-The Committee met on 7th December 2020 and continued to look at the way that the Council had responded to the services provided to children through schools and children's services.
+The Committee continued to look at the way that the Council had responded to the services provided to children through schools and children's services.
 The Committee looked at the way that schools had worked to open and continue to stay open safely for both children and staff.
-The Committee also looked at the support that schools had received from the department and the guidance on interpretation of the government changing rules.
-The Committee looked at how the education response team had worked with schools and to keep people safe and would continue to do so for the foreseeable future.
+The Committee looked at the support that schools had received from the department and the guidance on interpretation of the government changing rules.
+The Committee reviewed how the education response team had worked with schools and to keep people safe and would continue to do so for the foreseeable future.